bugbiteme/python-mysql-starter/README.md

 # Python starter
-This is a Python starter application which exposes / endpoint and returns "Hello World"
+This is a Python starter application which open a connection to a mysql database